burnedikt/diasend-nightscout-bridge/readme.md

 ### Standalone

-To run the bridge, ensure that all required environment variables are set and simply execute `yarn install` to install all dependencies and then the following command to synchronize CGV from diasend to nightscout every 5 minutes:
+To run the bridge, ensure that all required environment variables are set.
+You can set environment variables manually or create a file called `.env` and fill it with values similar to [env.example](./.env.example).
+All variables defined within the `.env` file will be loaded automatically thanks to [dotenv].

+Next, run `yarn install` to install all dependencies.

+Finally run the following command to synchronize CGV from diasend to nightscout every 5 minutes:

 ```sh
 yarn start